Recently I’ve begun taking an interest in a field called public health. The World Health Organisation has defined public

 - “Alcoholism is a disorder of great destructive power.”

 - Alcoholism precedes marital difficulties and is the leading cause of divorce, with 57% of the divorces being traced to alcoholism.

 - Alcoholism can also lead to the later development of depression and neurosis.

 - Alcoholism is the most significant predictor of early death alongside cigarette smoking.

 - “Above a certain level, intelligence doesn’t matter” –

-- There is no significant difference in income earned by men with an IQ of 110-115 when compared with men who have an IQ higher than 150.
+- There is no significant difference in income earned by men with an IQ of 110-115 compared with men who have an IQ higher than 150.

 - “Ageing liberals have more sex.”

-- While political ideology has no significant impact on life satisfaction overall, the most liberal men continue to have an active sex life into their 80s, whereas conservative men are more likely to cease having sex by the age of 68.
+- While political ideology has no significant impact on life satisfaction overall, most liberal men continue to have an active sex life into their 80s.
+In contrast, conservative men are more likely to cease having sex by the age of 68.

 - “For good or ill, the effects of childhood last a long time.”